Tips for training retrievers in the summer

 Train early and late

-We have already discussed this a little bit but adjust your training schedule so that you do most of your training early or late in the day.
-This will make a huge difference, but you will still need to monitor your dog throughout the training session for signs of them getting too hot and make sure they have access to shade and lots of fresh clean water.
+We have already discussed this a little bit but adjusting your training schedule so that you do most of your training early or late in the day.
+This will make a huge difference, but you will still need to monitor your dog throughout the training session for signs of heat exhaustion and make sure they have access to shade and lots of fresh clean water.

 Provide shade and ventilation

 When your retriever is not working, make sure he or she is in the shade and has good ventilation.
 It should go without saying, but never leave your dog in a non-running vehicle with the windows rolled up.
-Park your vehicle or whatever you transport your dog in in the shade and open the vents so that air can flow through.
+Park your vehicle, or whatever you transport your dog in, in the shade and open the windows and vents so that air can flow through.
 Many dog trucks and boxes have built in fans, use them!